imtayadeway/imtayadeway.github.io/_drafts/git.md

 ### git 101

-my early professional career required that i knew how to do 6 things in git: branch, stage, commit, merge, push and pull. if something weird happened, there was always google, and of course that stack overflow page that everyone stumbles on eventually: if i fucked something up there was `git reset --hard HEAD`, and if i really fucked it up i could do `git reset --hard HEAD~`.
+my early professional career required that i knew how to do 6 things in git: branch, stage, commit, merge, push and pull. beyond that there was always google. and of course that stack overflow page that everyone stumbles on eventually: if i fucked something up there was `git reset --hard HEAD`, and if i really fucked it up i could do `git reset --hard HEAD~`.

 to my surprise now, i got a lot of leverage out of just those 6 (or 7) commands. but that was probably because no-one else really minded what